This post may contain affiliate links. Click for complete disclosures.

 - I like to start them and place them into the baking dish, stopping before they are baked.

-- Once I am ready to bake them, I will remove the saran wrap, top them with the cheeses, and rest them on the counter for about 30 minutes before covering and baking the gluten-free scalloped potatoes.
+- Once ready to bake them, I will remove the saran wrap, top them with the cheeses, and rest them on the counter for about 30 minutes before covering and baking the gluten-free scalloped potatoes.

 - You do not need to defrost before reheating frozen scalloped potatoes.